How To Care For Vegan Leather (Avoid These Mistakes!)

 Can You Use Baby Wipes on Faux Leather?

 According to Ioanna Topouzoglou, the founder of vegan handbag brand Mashu the answer is yes to cleaning vegan leather with baby wipes – as long as they are water-based.
 4 Look for bio-degradable, plant-based wipes which are cruelty-free and kind to the environment.
-Baby wipes are fine for small stains on vegan leather but would be expensive for larger areas such as sofas and seats.
+Baby wipes are fine for small stains on vegan leather but would be expensive for larger areas such as sofas and car seats.
 5

 How to Remove a Stain From Vegan Leather